A Zoned HVAC system gives homeowners more control over the temperature in different parts of the home, leading to energy savings.

 If you find that the air in your home is drafty or there are huge fluctuations in temperature from one area to the next, it might be that your current system simply can’t keep up with the demands of allover heating.
-Zoned heating and cooling zones were created to more efficiently and effectively heat specific areas of your home when you want them to.
-If you primarily live in the kitchen and your bedroom, then why spend the money heating and cooling places that no one is occupying regularly?
+Zoned heating and cooling zones were created to heat specific areas of your home more efficiently and effectively when you want them to.
+If you primarily live in the kitchen and your bedroom, then why spend the money on heating and cooling places that no one is occupying regularly?

 What Is Zoned Heating and Cooling?

 Zoned heating and cooling systems allow you to have multiple systems that control different areas of your home.
 They are ideal for when you have more than one floor or when you have rooms and living areas that you hardly ever use.
 Multiple zoned cooling and heating systems work differently than just having one system to run your entire HVAC system, from a furnace, air conditioner, or even a heat pump.

 Is It Possible to Convert Your Existing System?

 Zoned HVAC systems don’t work that much differently from what you have already.
 The biggest difference is that they have multiple zones with dampers that are set within the ductwork to direct heating and cooling to the parts of the home that you dictate.
 They also consist of varying panels in multiple rooms so that each room is controlled independently.
 The control panel operates the thermostat and directs the dampers so that you get to control where the heating and cooling go.